 Some states have legalized recreational marijuana for adults, but that doesn’t mean it’s safe.
 Other legal drugs such as alcohol and tobacco are also dangerous.
 Alcohol contributes to nearly 88,000 deaths each year, and cigarette smoking causes more than 480,000 deaths each year.

 Each marijuana strain is different.
 Limited research has linked some medical strains to health benefits, but regular marijuana use is linked to poor grades, bronchitis, lung infections, anxiety problems and depression.
 Single use of drugs that have been legalized probably won’t result in long-term negative consequences, but repeated use can lead to several harmful consequences.

 Synthetic marijuana is nothing like marijuana.
-Spice and K2 are more similar to stimulants than they are to cannabis.
+Spice and K2, common examples of synthetic marijuana, are more similar to stimulants than they are to cannabis.
 They don’t include THC, the chemical in marijuana that causes euphoria.
 They contain dangerous ingredients such as bleach, fertilizer and rat poison.
 Unlike weed, synthetic marijuana can lead to deadly overdoses.